Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Suppose you want to enjoy the enthralling and entertaining K-Drama or K-Movies without subtitles.
 I would say 4 to 5 years!

-It may seem like a significant time to most of us, but learning a language like Korean takes time!
+It may seem significant to most of us, but learning a language like Korean takes time!

 Do you need to learn to work in any MNC or BPO or any export-house as a language specialist?